nest/nestml/doc/nestml_language/synapses_in_nestml.rst

                                       "neuron_synapse_pairs": [{"neuron": "iaf_psc_exp_dend",
                                                                 "synapse": "third_factor_stdp"}]})

-Additionally, if the synapse requires it, specify the ``"post_ports"`` entry to connect the input port on the synapse with the right variable of the postsynaptic neuron:
+Additionally, if the synapse requires it, specify the ``"post_syn_port_map"`` entry to connect the input port on the synapse with the right variable of the postsynaptic neuron:

 .. code-block:: python